 - Avoid smoking and breathing in other people’s smoke.
 If you smoke, call the Licking County Community Cessation Initiative at (866) 525-2132 for free quitting help and referrals.

 - Winter is a prime time for spreading disease, stay healthy by getting a flu shot and washing your hands regularly.
-It’s best to be prepared with your medications which may be purchased from pharmacies such as the Canadian Pharmacy.
+It’s best to be prepared by going to the drugstore ahead of time to get the proper over the counter medications.
+These may be purchased from pharmacies such as the Canadian Pharmacy.

 - Travel safely, slow down, don’t drink and drive, wear your seat belt every time you drive or ride in a car, and always buckle your child in a safety seat, booster seat, or seat belt appropriate for their age, height, and weight.